nobitagit/knowledge/management/productivity.md

 # Productivity

-- The most important thing is to take care your calendar.
+- The most important thing is to take care of your calendar.
 See [how here](./reamde.md).
 - Maintain your own OKRs.
 - Automate anything possible.
 - Delegate anything possible.